| Editor's Note:

 sales and marketing, front desk, bellman, etc. to be ambassadors

+for the spa.
 As for your local

 guests, gift certificates are a great marketing tool.
 Offer